Taxes and Business Strategy

 The aim of the project is to apply the theory learned in class to a real business case, involving a tax related issue faced by a multinational company.

-The students will be working on both the written report and the oral presentation between middle of February and middle of March.
+The students will be working on both the written report and the presentation between March and April.

 Both elements have to be taken in the same semester.